 The manuscript is written in the third person, about a certain faceless "practitioner" (investigator).
 In the context of the work carried out, the practitioner's personality is one of the subjects of investigation, and taken by itself (the personality) is of no significance; only the actual changes (practical results) that occurred with the practitioner's understanding are of significance.

-Due to the relative volume of the work carried out (about 10 years), the manuscript is divided into several parts – each is allocated for the description of so-called phases of practice, which differ from each other in properties, characteristics, and duration.
+Due to the relative volume of the work carried out (about 10 years of practice), the manuscript is divided into several parts – each is allocated for the description of so-called phases of practice, which differ from each other in properties, characteristics, and duration.
 Some concepts encountered in different parts (phases) will undergo changes (deepening) as the practice progresses and, accordingly, as the manuscript is written.
 Thus, the report has a sequential narrative structure but a nonlinear "depth" as it transitions from one phase of practice to another.

 This manuscript demands nothing from the one reading these lines.

-This chapter presents a description of the practical method.
-It consists of three parts: points 1-3, two rules, and technique №1.
+The method consists of three parts: points 1-3, two rules, and technique #1.
 Each part of the practical method carries its own specific function, complementing the other two parts in a particular way.

 An important condition is the intensity of executing the practical method.
 At the preliminary stages, the practitioner discovers through experience that large intervals between executions of the method bring no noticeable result.
 Executing the method for 20-30 minutes a day is like a formal checkmark "done" in a daily task list.
 Thus, the practitioner comes to the understanding that to achieve any tangible and explicit result, it is necessary to practice with all possible intensity.
 For the practitioner, this means that practice (execution of the method) completely merges with his life and fills every day, hour, and minute of it.
 When this important condition is met, the practitioner obtains the first explicit results.
 These results will be considered in more detail in the chapter "Active phase of practice."